How often should you change synthetic oil?

-Tabitha Ruhl, Manager of Joplin Transmission and Auto Center, says there’s two different time frames when the oil in your vehicle needs changed, and it all depends on the oil your vehicle uses.
+Tabitha Ruhl, Manager of Joplin Transmission and Auto Center, said there are two different time frames when the oil in your vehicle needs to be changed, and it all depends on the oil your car uses.

 Conventional or Semi-Synthetic Oil